One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

 \s \n{\bf [Union]} Since $L_1\cup L_2 = \overline{\overline{L_1}\cap \overline{L_2}}$, this ``union'' case follows from the previous cases of ``complementation'' and ``intersection.'' \end{proofof}

-To finish the proof of Proposition \ref{closure-of-1QFA/Qn}, we will prove Lemmas \ref{measure-reduction} and \ref{error-prob-reduction}.
+Now, let us prove Lemmas \ref{measure-reduction} and \ref{error-prob-reduction}.
 Lemma \ref{measure-reduction} is shown intuitively as follows.
-Instead of measuring 1qfa's inner states at every step, we write them down on an advice track and enter new (but corresponding) non-halting states so that we can wait without performing any measurement until the last-minute measurement at the end of a computation of the 1qfa.
+Instead of measuring advised 1qfa's inner states at every step, we write them down on an advice track and enter new (but corresponding) non-halting states so that we can keep the 1qfa operating without performing any measurement until we make the last-minute measurement at the very end of a computation of the 1qfa.